marcocrowe/MoodleFileArchive.ChromeExtension/readme.md

 This is a work in progress and may not work for all files on a moodle module.

+## Limitations

+This extension cannot get files from sub-pages on a course page.
+If the page has pop down sections for file links, you must open each section first and then use the extension.

 ## Requirements

 A [Chromium](https://www.chromium.org/Home) based browser such as: